This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 What is Japanese Sweet Rice or Glutinous rice?

-Japanese glutinous rice or sweet rice (known as mochigome もち米 or mochi rice), is another type of short grain cultivar of Japonica rice.
-The grains of glutinous rice is opaque, shorter and rounder, and they are typically used to make mochi (rice cakes) and traditional sweets like sekihan and snacks like rice crackers.
+Japanese glutinous rice or sweet rice (known as mochigome もち米 or mochi rice), is another type of short-grain cultivar of Japonica rice.
+The grains of glutinous rice is opaque, shorter, and rounder and they are typically used to make mochi (rice cakes) and traditional sweets like sekihan, and snacks like rice crackers.

-Differences between glutinous rice (sweet rice) and Japanese short grain rice
+Differences between glutinous rice (sweet rice) and Japanese short-grain rice

-Sometimes people tend to mix up glutinous rice with the regular Japanese short grain rice which also has some sticky texture when cooked.
+Sometimes people tend to mix up glutinous rice with the regular Japanese short-grain rice which also has some sticky texture when cooked.
 To make it more confusing, some people even refer to both as ‘sticky rice’.

 However, these are two different types of rice with different uses.
-The thing to remember is Japanese short grain rice (sometimes called the ‘sushi rice’ in the US) is the one you need to make sushi, rice balls or any plain rice for Japanese meals.
-Glutinous rice is used mostly in making sweets and snacks, although some cultures such as Thailand and Vietnam do consume glutinous rice as a staple rice in regular meals.
+The thing to remember is Japanese short-grain rice (sometimes called the ‘sushi rice’ in the US) is the one you need to make sushi, rice balls or any plain rice for Japanese meals.
+Glutinous rice is used mostly in making sweets and snacks, although some cultures such as Thailand and Vietnam do consume glutinous rice as staple rice in regular meals.

 Can I substitute Japanese glutinous rice or sweet rice with other types of glutinous rice?

 Japanese short-grain sweet rice/glutinous rice is NOT the same as Thai/Chinese long-grain glutinous rice.
 Mochi made of long-grain glutinous rice is more starchy and it’s not the same as Japanese mochi texture.
 I wouldn’t recommend substituting Japanese glutinous rice with Thai/Chinese variety).

 Although it is called glutinous rice due to its sticky or gluey texture, glutinous rice actually does not contain any gluten.
 It should be safe for a gluten-free diet.